-The correction step (iii) is carried on the polar grid data.
-After correction, backscatter data is no longer known on a regular polar grid, but instead is at scattered locations.
+The correction step (step 3) is carried on the polar grid data.
+After correction, backscatter data are no longer known on a regular polar grid but instead are at scattered locations.

-350 d.
+d.
 Cartesian gridding

-After preprocessing, masking and correction for distortions, the backscatter data is interpolated on a Cartesian grid of spacing $\delta x = 8$ m.
-It is possible to perform the motion estimation directly on the original polar grid, however, as mentioned above, the correction step destroys the regularity of the mesh.
+After preprocessing, masking, and correcting for distortions, the backscatter data are interpolated on a Cartesian grid of spacing $\delta x = 8$ m.
+It is possible to perform the motion estimation directly on the original polar grid; however, as mentioned above, the correction step destroys the regularity of the mesh.
 Fast interpolation on large sets of scattered data can be challenging, considering real-time requirements.
 In this work, a CUDA implementation of nearest-neighbor interpolation was used.